codicis-dux/nvidia-GPU-monitor/README.md

 The NVIDIA driver, NVML and Qt are not bundled with GPU Monitor and must be provided by the target system.

 ## Desktop integration

 The application icon is provided separately and can be used for desktop integration.
 The Linux release executable is under 200 KB in its compressed form for release 1.0.0.

 ## Third-party software

 GPU Monitor uses Qt 6 under the GNU Lesser General Public License v3.
 Qt is not bundled with GPU Monitor and must be provided by the target system.
 The LGPLv3 license text is provided in `tiers_licenses/LGPL-3.0.txt`.

 ## License

-Copyright © 2026
+Copyright © 2026.Didier Rius.

-GPU Monitor is proprietary software and is provided free of charge for personal and commercial use.
+GPU Monitor is provided free of charge for personal and commercial use.

 The software is provided "as is", without warranty of any kind.
 See `LICENSE` for the complete terms.

 ## Release

 **v1.0.0 — Linux x86-64**
 Initial public release.

 ## Known limitations